Powerlearnproject/se-assignment-day-2-git-and-github-Lenny-hub-debug/README.md

 Backup & Disaster Recovery: Since changes are stored remotely, data is safeguarded against local failures.
 By using version control systems like Git and platforms like GitHub, developers can efficiently manage projects, maintain stability, and collaborate seamlessly.

-You said:
-Make it brief and clear
-ChatGPT said:
 Version Control & GitHub Overview
 Version control tracks changes in files, allowing developers to revert, collaborate, and manage project history efficiently.
 Key concepts include: